ahmadalli/public-notes/docs/0030-netherlands/020-renting-an-apartment.md

   - Check out neighborhood's shopping center and its shops
 - Check out related websites
   - [Amsterdam neighborhood names](https://maps.amsterdam.nl/gebiedsindeling/?LANG=en)
-  - Search for the neighborhood or the region on reddit. e.g., `Amsterdam Watergraafsmeer reddit`.
+  - Search for the neighborhood or the region on Reddit. e.g., `Amsterdam Watergraafsmeer reddit`.
   - [Check out stats of the postcode area](https://allecijfers.nl/postcode/)
   - [This](https://hoodmaps.com/amsterdam-neighborhood-map) is judgmental maps of Amsterdam neighborhoods